alkacon/opencms-core/webapp/update/readme.txt

 continue.
 Be also sure that after unpacking the tomcat user has write permissions on the whole web application directory.
 Be also aware that the 'web.xml' might be overwritten.
+The OpenCmsUrlServletFilter available since version 10.5.0 will be disabled by default.
+Edit the 'web.xml' to enable it.

 3. Enable the upgrade wizard